mwatkins-ramsey/BasicSpringBootExampleApplication/readme.md

 <summary><h2 style="display:inline;"> Infrastructure</h2></summary>

 This application currently uses just a Spring Boot application and a MySQL DB.
-You should be able to run by first running `docker compose up` and then running the application in your IDE.
+You should be able to run by first running `docker compose up mysql` and then running the application in your IDE.

 - MySql on port 33066 (mapped to 3306 of container)
 - docker compose utilizes a volume with this DB, so it will persist DB changes between runs as long as the volume is not deleted from your computer.
-The first time `docker-compose up` is ran, it will spawn the messaging database
+The first time `docker-compose up mysql` is ran, it will spawn the messaging database
 </details>

 ---